 - After consensual intercourse in which contraception is not used

 - When contraception is used but fails (for instance, when a condom breaks or a diaphragm dislodges)

 Emergency contraception is administered as a pill or, less commonly, as an IUD.
 Emergency contraception should not be used as a substitute for regular routine contraception.
 You should use emergency contraception as soon as possible after unprotected sex.

 Emergency contraception most likely works by preventing or delaying the release of an egg from a woman's ovaries.
 This method prevents pregnancy in the same way as birth control pills.

 The emergency contraceptive pill is also known as the "morning-after" pill.
 There are two types of emergency contraceptive pills:

 Ulipristal can make birth control pills less effective.
-To help prevent pregnancy, you will need to use a barrier form of of birth control (condom, diagphram, spermicide) for a short time after using ulipristal.
+To help prevent pregnancy, you will need to use a barrier form of birth control (condom, diaphragm, spermicide) for a short time after using ulipristal.

 Emergency contraception may cause side effects.
 Most are mild.
 They may include: